Common Concerns With Virtual Bookkeeping

 Doesn't the cloud get hacked?
 In recent years, we’ve heard stories of cloud services like iCloud getting hacked and people's photos being stolen.
 I think that's made a lot of people afraid.
 But most of us are using online banking, and that's a cloud-based system, and most of us feel it’s secure.
 Cloud just means web-accessible servers.
 The banks have figured out how to make our online banking secure and so have the top accounting software firms like QuickBooks Online, Xero and HubDoc.

-You can read all about the extensive safety measures and security software they use on their websites: HubDoc, Xero, QuickBooks Online, Plooto.
+You can read all about the extensive safety measures and security software they use on their websites: Dext, HubDoc, Xero, QuickBooks Online and Plooto.

 For most businesses, the benefits far outweigh the risks.